Statistics

 Birthdays

-Natalie Gumede will be 40 - 3 credits, including Ashley in Last Christmas
+Natalie Gumede was 40 - 3 credits, including Ashley in Last Christmas

 Natalie Gumede is from Burnley in Lancashire, best known for her role as Kirsty Soames in Coronation Street.